Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 The Sanctuary would not exist without the dedication of individual volunteers and the immeasurable hours they devote to it.

-As a reflection of the massive volunteer effort at Bushy Park Tarapuruhi, in September 2016 Bushy Park won the Supreme Award in the prestigious Regional Trustbank Community Awards
+As a reflection of the massive volunteer effort at Tarapuruhi Bushy Park, in September 2016 Bushy Park won the Supreme Award in the prestigious Regional Trustbank Community Awards

-Volunteers are the mainstay of Bushy Park Tarapuruhi and, whether they engage regularly or only occassionally, they are valued and celebrated.
+Volunteers are the mainstay of Tarapuruhi Bushy Park and, whether they engage regularly or only occasionally, they are valued and celebrated.

-Feedback from the volunteers reflects the joy, learning and fulfillment of spending time in such a beautiful place and helping in this collective effort.
+Feedback from the volunteers reflects the joy, learning and fulfilment of spending time in such a beautiful place and helping in this collective effort.

 The volunteering roles vary from the Trust and its committees; hands-on weed and predator control; monitoring and maintenance work in and around the forest and predator fences; monitoring and support of biodiversity; building and public track maintenance; signage; education guiding; and guiding for visitor groups.